![]() |

 Source: This Daily Bungalow album |

-Another C. L. Bowes plan-book model that is going for a Crescent porch roof look, but is straight across, instead of curved (and the house is tiny!):
+Another C. L. Bowes plan-book model (only blueprints, no building supplies) that is going for a Crescent porch roof look, but is straight across, instead of curved (and the house is tiny!):

 From a 1927 C.L.
 Bowes plan book, here. |